MDP-based Energy-aware Task Scheduling for Battery-less IoT: Optimal policy

 \end{theorem}

-\begin{proof} The proof is provided in Appendix \ref{app:th2}. \end{proof} \begin{remark} About stationary property within our defined MDP, a possible question arises: if the policy threshold $\gamma$ is a function of $\tau_n$, does that make the policy non-stationary?
-The answer is no, as long as the policy depends only on the current state $s_n=(V_n,\tau_n,f_n)$, and not on the absolute time step $n$.
-The apparent time-dependence through $\tau_n$ is absorbed into the state definition, and thus the policy remains a fixed mapping from states to actions and unchanged over time. \end{remark}
+\begin{proof} The proof is provided in Appendix \ref{app:th2}. \end{proof} For unichain MDPs, the maximum long-term average reward and the corresponding optimal stationary policy can be computed using well-established methods, such as linear programs (LPs)~\cite{puterman1994,8107579}.
+Herein, formulate it as

-For unichain MDPs, the maximum long-term average reward and the corresponding optimal stationary policy can be computed using well-established methods, such as linear programming approaches \cite{puterman1994,8107579}.
-Herein, we utilize the following linear program from \cite[eq.
-10]{8107579} to derive the optimal policy.
+As this is an LP, one can readily leverage convex optimization tools, like CVX, to compute the optimal stationary distribution $x^*(s,a)$ associated with the given MDP.
+According to \cite[Corollary 8.8.3]{puterman1994}, in any state $s\in \{\mathcal{S}_1,\mathcal{S}_2,\mathcal{S}_3\}$ where different actions are admissible, the resulting optimal policy prescribes selecting the action $a\in\mathcal{A}_s$ for which $x^*(s,a)>0$.
+This procedure directly determines the threshold values associated with the optimal scheduling strategy.
+The resulting policy is herein referred to as the OSTB scheduler.

-We employ the CVX package in MATLAB to solve the linear programming formulation, which enables us to compute the optimal stationary distribution $x^*(s,a)$ associated with the given MDP.
-According to \cite[Corollary 8.8.3]{puterman1994}, in any state $s\in \{\mathcal{S}_1,\mathcal{S}_2\}$ where tow different actions are admissible, the resulting optimal policy prescribes selecting the action $a\in\mathcal{A}_s$ for which $x^*(s,a)>0$.
-This procedure directly determines the structure of the optimal scheduling strategy.
+\begin{remark} In the policy $\pi^*$, the thresholds $\Gamma_m^{(i)}$, for $i \in \mathcal{I}$, depend on $m$, representing the state component $\tau_n$.
+As long as the policy depends exclusively on the current state $s_n=(V_n,\tau_n,f_n)$ and not explicitly on the time index $n$, it is stationary.
+The apparent time dependence introduced through $\tau_n$ is incorporated into the state representation, and thus the policy remains a fixed mapping from states to actions and unchanged over time. \end{remark}